agonkrasniqi/Some-of-My-Projects/README.md

 A landing page for a fashion/clothing brand.
 Built with HTML, CSS, and responsive layout design.

 ### 🤖 Stel
-A simple AI robot interface using JavaScript logic to simulate interaction.
+A simple AI robot interface using HTML, CSS and JavaScript.

-### 🌐 [Project 3 Name]
-[Short description here — e.g. a weather app, calculator, etc.]

 ---